griffithlab/civic-panel/docs/Build custom capture panel.rst

 .. image:: images/download_variants_image.png

+An example file output created from the CIViC interface can be viewed on the GitHub Repository `<https://raw.githubusercontent.com/griffithlab/civic-panel/master/binder_interactive/Build_Panel/test_create_variants.tsv>`_

 Although this screenshot provides one method to create a variant pool, there are many other examples of criteria that can be useful for identifying variants.
 Below we have provided a few additional examples of fields that might be helpful for building variant prioritization conditions.
 Each field has an associated description and links to help documents if applicable.

 +-----------------------------+---------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------+----------------------------------------------------------------------------------------+